chrisjrob/chrisjrob.github.io/_posts/2009-03-21-recover-data-from-a-hard-disk.md

 tags: [howto, linux, dd, recovery, disk]
 ---

-## Warning

-**This is how I recovered data from an NTFS partitioned hard disk, I am not a recovery expert, and it would irresponsible of me to recommend that you follow these instructions.**
+This is how I recovered data from an NTFS partitioned hard disk, I am not a recovery expert, and it would irresponsible of me to recommend that you follow these instructions.

 ## Boot in Ubuntu Live CD